 Full instructions and measurements are given in the printable recipe card at the end of this post.

-This is an easy recipe for baked blackcurrant cheesecake that can be broken down into 4 separate stages:
+This is an easy baked blackcurrant dessert recipe that can be broken down into 4 separate stages:

 - Prepare the biscuit base.